IF A NATIONS VALUES AND IDENITY WERE JUDGED BY ITS JUSTICE SYSTEM

 WHAT WOULD OUR JUSTICE SYSTEM SAY ABOUT US AS A NATION ?

 CRACK OPEN THE DOOR is a nonprofit, nonpartisan organization that fights for those who have been sentenced to Life without parole for nonviolent drug crimes in the federal system.
 CRACK OPEN THE DOOR advocates for federal sentencing reform, and to work as a voice for those who have fell victim to the War On Drugs.
 One of those voices belongs to Jason Hernandez 07056-078, sentenced to life in prison, who had the idea not to only help himself but all with life sentences for nonviolent drug crimes, and created CRACK OPEN THE DOOR.
+On December 19,2013 President Obama granted Jason clemency, he is now home with his family.

 Jason Hernandez, age 35, and since the age of 21, has been in a federal prison serving life without parole for being the organizer of a drug conspiracy that did not involve weapons use, gang violence, share links to Mexico's drug cartels or other dangers typically associated with narcotics distribution.